Holiday Writing Prompt: The 12 Steps of the Turkey Hero's Journey

 PRACTICE

-For today’s practice, go ahead and enjoy this silly little prompt as it is.
-Take fifteen minutes to write a short heroic tale about a pro-turkey-nist and share one of the four steps, from the four prompts, in the comments below!
+For today's practice, go ahead and enjoy this silly little prompt as it is.
+Take fifteen minutes to write a short heroic tale about a pro-turkey-nist and share one of the four steps, from the four prompts, in the practice box below!

 Remember: This is for fun.
 Writing about a heroic turkey will do either one of two things: 1) Give you a quick, silly break from your NaNoWriMo grind, or 2) Allow you to experiment with a storytelling technique without putting any perfectionist pressure on yourself to “do it right” and somehow craft a masterpiece out of it.
 Because that's what I would do.
 Have fun!